hverlin/Quest/README.md

 ---
 - The application is built with React and Electron
-- It store settings locally.
+- It stores settings locally.
 Credentials are stored securely in your system's keychain.
 - You will need to configure all the modules you want to connect to.

 ## Development